In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

-The statement encapsulates the logic AT&T offered three years ago when it bought WarnerMedia.
+The statement encapsulates the logic AT&T offered when it bought WarnerMedia several years ago.
 But it didn’t come from the Texas phone juggernaut.
 It originated much farther away and longer ago — with Akio Tanii, the former president of the Japanese electronics giant Matsushita, who uttered it back in 1990 to justify his firm’s purchase of Universal Pictures parent MCA.

 Less than five years later, with the acquisition a failure, the company sold 80 percent of the studio.
 Executives said they wanted to focus on their “core business.”

 Throughout the modern era, players with rich distribution capabilities have burst into Hollywood with a grand dream to combine their pipes with the film and television pipeline.
-And almost as often they have skulked out of it, as AT&T did last Monday when, saddled with more than $150 billion in debt, it essentially admitted its purchase of WarnerMedia three years ago had been a mistake and spun off the firm in a new combination with Discovery and its chief, David Zaslav.
+And almost as often they have skulked out of it, as AT&T did last Monday when, saddled with more than $150 billion in debt, it essentially admitted its purchase of WarnerMedia had been a mistake and spun off the firm in a new combination with Discovery and chief David Zaslav.

 Hedge fund Elliott Management, an activist AT&T shareholder, applauded the company for prioritizing its “core business.”